Leukemias ( AML,ALL,CML,CLL )

 1. Tumor Lysis Syndrome (TLS)

-• Highest risk: ALL, Burkitt lymphoma, AML with high WBC.
+• Highest risk: ALL, Burkitt lymphoma, AML with high WBC / bulky, rapidly proliferating disease.

-• Prevention: aggressive IV fluids + allopurinol (or rasburicase for high-risk).
+• Prevention: aggressive IV hydration + allopurinol (xanthine oxidase inhibitor) for standard risk; rasburicase for high risk.

 2. Leukostasis

-• Sludging in microvasculature → dyspnea, headache, blurred vision, AMS, priapism.
+• Features: dyspnea, headache, blurred vision, altered mental status, priapism.

-• Emergency: leukapheresis + hydroxyurea + start induction chemo.
+• Emergency management: leukapheresis + hydroxyurea + prompt induction chemotherapy.

 سجل دخولك لإضافة ملاحظات خاصة لكل قسم · اشترك الآن